konstantin89/arm-asm-reference/course/03_Load_store_instructions.md

 ```

 After the first instruction, R1 will not be modified.
-After the second instruvtion, R1 will be equal to R1+12.
+After the second instruction, R1 will be equal to R1+12.

 It is important to notice, that the effective address in
 both cases is `R1 + #12`.